0xMukesh/thw-faucet-cli/blog.md

 ![](https://imgur.com/IbGbxej.png)

 > Psst...
 I am making a monorepo for this tutorial.
-So make sure to add the CLI and website into the `cli` and `web` folders respectively.
+So make sure to add the code responsible for CLI into the `cli` folder and the code responsible for the website into the `web` folder.

-Let's now clear up some default generated files by Oclif that we are not going to be using in this tutorial.
+Let's now delete some default generated files by Oclif that we are not going to be using in this tutorial.

 - We are not going to write any kind of tests for this tutorial.
-So let's just remove the `tests` folder and the `.mocharc.json` file.
+So let's just delete the `tests` folder and the `.mocharc.json` file.
 - We are not going to be using CircleCI for this tutorial.
-So let's just remove the `.circleci` folder.
+So let's just delete the `.circleci` folder.
-- Oclif has also generated a default command (`hello`) which isn't necessary for this tutorial, so let's just remove the `src/commands/hello` folder.
+- Oclif has also generated a default command (`hello`) which isn't necessary for this tutorial, so let's just delete the `src/commands/hello` folder.

 ## 🔑 Building the login command

-Oclif CLI has pretty useful generators which can be used to generate commands quickly!
+Oclif CLI has pretty useful generator commands which can be used to generate commands quickly!

-Let's create a new command named `login` which would be used to authenticate the user via Metamask.
+Let's create a new command named `login` which would be used to authenticate the user via metamask.

 ```bash
 npx oclif generate command login